dragos-gruia/computational_modelling_of_behaviour_in_stroke/README.md

 If you use this repository in your work, please cite the paper as follows:

-`Gruia, D.-C., Giunchiglia, V., Braban, A., Parkinson, N., Banerjee, S., Kwan, J., Hellyer, P. J., Hampshire, A., & Geranmayeh, F. (2025).
-Mitigating the impact of motor impairment on self-administered digital tests in patients with neurological disorders.
-MedRxiv. https://doi.org/10.1101/2025.03.14.25323903`
+`Gruia, Dragos-Cristian, Valentina Giunchiglia, Andra Braban, Niamh Parkinson, Soma Banerjee, Joseph Kwan, Peter J. Hellyer, Adam Hampshire, and Fatemeh Geranmayeh.
+"Mitigating the impact of motor impairment on self-administered digital tests: a longitudinal cohort study in stroke."
+EClinicalMedicine 88 (2025).`

 ## License